docker/docs/docker-hub/download-rate-limit.md

 ### I don't see any RateLimit headers

-If you do not see these headers, that means pulling that image would not count towards limiting.
+If you do not see these headers, that means pulling that image would not count towards pull limits.
 This could be because you are authenticated with a user associated with a Legacy/Pro/Team Docker Hub account, or because the image or your IP is unlimited in partnership with a publisher, provider, or open source organization.

 ## How do I authenticate pull requests